perezjoan/CDPC---ICCSA-2024-Protocol/README.md

 ## LICENSE

-The emc2 project is licensed under the [Creative Commons Zero v1.0 Universal].
+The emc2 project is licensed under the [Attribution-ShareAlike 4.0 International].
 See the [LICENSE](https://github.com/perezjoan/CDPC---ICCSA-2024-Protocol?tab=CC-BY-SA-4.0-1-ov-file) file for details.